6 Winter Beauty Tips For Sensitive Skin

 Further, dry hands and cuticles means breaking skin, which will invite illness, and you deserve to always feel your best.

 So to take care of those hands this winter -

-To keep the barrier function of your skin on your hands high, Welda's Skin Food ($12.34 from Amazon) is my best friend, but I also love emu oil, almond oil and shea butter for the hands and especially the cuticle area.
+To keep the barrier function of your skin on your hands high, Welda's Skin Food (Amazon) is my best friend, but I also love emu oil, almond oil and shea butter for the hands and especially the cuticle area.
 Doing this will also moisturize nails, promoting healthy nail growth, too.

 Relax your way into cellular regeneration

 The winter is a great time to lay back and take care of yourself.